mradcliffe/first-time-sprinter-workshop/README.md

 ## <i class="fa fa-drupal"></i> drupal.org<a href="https://drupal.org/association" target="_blank">/association</a>

 Note:
 - Helps the community with funding, infrastructure, education and more, you should become a member tonight if you aren't already...
-For as little as 15 USD.
+For as little as 15 USD (EUR).

-## <i class="fa fa-code"></i><a href="https://api.drupal.org" target="_blank"> api.</a>drupal.org
+## <i class="fa fa-users"></i> drupal.org<a href="https://www.drupal.org/community" target="_blank">/community</a>

 Note:
-- Allows you to search the complete Drupal Appliaction Programming Interface (API) docs for Drupal 4.6 through 8.3.0.
-This will become indispensible if you are working on core code or you start developing modules.
+- The Drupal community hub.
+   - We can contribute to Drupal governance initiatives here including the Community Working Group, Documentation Working Group, Core Governance, Licensing Working Group, Security Working Group, Technical Working Group.
+   - The documentation pages around Community and Getting Involved are getting a face lift and this is also a way to contribute.

 ## <i class="fa fa-book"></i> drupal.org<a href="https://www.drupal.org/docs" target="_blank">/docs</a>
-<i class="fa fa-question-circle"></i> drupal.org<a href="https://www.drupal.org/documentation" target="_blank">/documentation</a>
+<i class="fa fa-question-circle"></i> drupal.org<a href="https://www.drupal.org/documentation" target="_blank">/documentation</a><br />
+<i class="fa fa-code"></i><a href="https://api.drupal.org" target="_blank"> api.</a>drupal.org

 Note:
 - Guides for pretty much everything, highlight /documentation/git
 - A vital contribution is through documentation.
 We are migrating from /documentation to /docs.
 Older documentation via the link below.

-## <i class="fa fa-comments-o"></i> drupal.org<a href="https://www.drupal.org/chat" target="_blank">/chat</a>

-Note:
-- Drupal Slack.
-- IRC which is linked from support is somewhat important for those contributing to the drupal project, I will elaborate on this in a little bit.
-- There are other ways of communication, but IRC is still the dejure standard in the community.
+- Allows you to search the complete Drupal Appliaction Programming Interface (API) docs for Drupal 4.6 through 8.3.0.
+This will become indispensible if you are working on core code or you start developing modules.